Spot Review – Soma Bay Egypt

 The prevailing wind is cross-off shore.
 The whole week I was there it was sufficiently cross shore that I had zero concerns about getting in and out.
 There were less experienced wingers there at the same time and even a total beginner was able to pretty much go straight out and back to shore.

-The wind at the end of the bay where KBC are benefits from very little in the way of wind-shadow.
-In general we had the upper end or even above what windguru forecast for the whole week.
-For someone like me who is used to gusty in-land conditions the clean 15 to 18 knots we had for most most of the week was absolute heaven.
-I just rigged my 5.5 m wing, never felt under or overpowered hooked into my harness and relaxed.
+The wind at the end of the bay where the KBC centre is benefits from very little in the way of wind-shadow.
+In general we have had the upper end or even above what windguru forecast.
+On both my weeks we had clean 15 to 20 knot winds most days with a few 20 to 27 knot days thrown in.
+I just rigged my 5.5 m or 4.0m wing, never felt under or overpowered hooked into my harness and relaxed.
+For someone like me who is used to gusty inland conditions that is heaven.

 If you want the photographer to get some shots of your wing foiling exploits then mention it to him.
 He will then periodically be standing in the shallow kite training area as you get closer to shore.
 You can head closer to him whilst staying deep enough and he’ll get some great shots (there are multiple examples on this page).
 You just select the ones you want at the end.